andrew/ultimate-awesome/README.md

 - [awesome-list](https://github.com/cometkim/awesome-list) - My personal awesome list based on GitHub stars.
 - [fucking-awesome-chrome-devtools](https://github.com/correia-jpv/fucking-awesome-chrome-devtools) - Awesome tooling and resources in the Chrome DevTools & DevTools Protocol ecosystem.
 With repository stars⭐ and forks🍴.
 - [awesome-counterfactual-explanations](https://github.com/daikikatsuragawa/awesome-counterfactual-explanations) - This repository is a curated collection of information (keywords, papers, libraries, books, etc.) about counterfactual explanations🙃 Contributions are welcome!
 Our maintenance capacity is limited, so we highly appreciate pull requests.
+- [magento2-handy-snippets](https://github.com/dev-jq/magento2-handy-snippets) - Magento 2 – useful Code Snippets for Front-end Developer.
 - [awesome-freelance-developer-resources](https://github.com/digital-marketing-engineer/awesome-freelance-developer-resources) - This repository is a curated list of resources for freelance developers.
 If you want to become freelance web developer, freelance app developer,  be sure to check our guide.
 - [awesome-hive](https://github.com/ecency/awesome-hive) - Awesome hive blockchain services, libraries, applications and resources.
 - [awesome-f5](https://github.com/f5devcentral/awesome-f5) - :sparkles: An awesome list of tools that will help you with your F5 products :sparkles:.
-- [awesome-automotive-radar-slam](https://github.com/fengzealtos/awesome-automotive-radar-slam) - A curated list of automotive radar slam and odometry papers.
 - [awesome-filecoin](https://github.com/filecoin-project/awesome-filecoin) - Curated list of useful resources for Filecoin.
 - [awesome-acme](https://github.com/henesy/awesome-acme) - A curated list of awesome Acme editor documents and software.
 - [awesome-deep-learning](https://github.com/HI-AGI/awesome-deep-learning) - 深度学习资料.